Nancy Pelosi: The most powerful woman in American politics. Period.

 “Nancy’s in a situation where it’s not easy for her to talk right now, and I understand, and I fully understand that.
 We’re going to have a good discussion, and we’re going to see what happens.
 But we have to have border security,” he said.

-Ms Pelosi interjected: “Mr President, please don’t characterize the strength (ph) that I bring to this meeting as the leader of the House Democrats, who just won a big victory”.
+Ms Pelosi interjected: “Mr President, please don’t characterise the strength (ph) that I bring to this meeting as the leader of the House Democrats, who just won a big victory”.

 After further goading from Mr Schumer, Mr Trump said he would be “proud to shut down the government for border security”.

 “I will take the mantle.
-I will be the to shut it down.
+I will be the one to shut it down.
 I'm not going to blame you for it.
 The last time you shut it down it didn't work.
 I will take the mantle of shutting down, and I'm going to shut it down for border security,” he said.

 Eleven days later, the government shut down.
 It would remain closed for more than a month while Mr Trump tried to bully both the outgoing 115th Congress and incoming 116th Congress into funding his border wall.

-For Americans who hadn’t paid much attention to Ms Pelosi during her time as minority leader, video footage and wire photographs of her walking out of the White House in a bright peach coat and confidently donning her sunglasses before speaking to reporters became an iconic, instantly-memeable image showing her as the new leader of Democratic resistance to Mr Trump’s policies.
+For Americans who hadn’t paid much attention to Ms Pelosi during her time as minority leader, video footage and wire photographs of her walking out of the White House in a bright peach coat and confidently donning her sunglasses before speaking to reporters became an iconic, instantly memed image showing her as the new leader of Democratic resistance to Mr Trump’s policies.

 They were about to see a lot more of her over the next two years.